hoangduytran/blender-manual/manual/sculpt_paint/brush/brush_settings.rst

 .. _bpy.types.Brush.normal_radius_factor:

 Normal Radius :guilabel:`Sculpt Mode`
    Determines the ratio of how much the brush radius is used to sample the normal direction of the sculpt plane of the brush.
+   For example, a smaller *Normal Radius* will lead to drastic changes in the brush orientation, like for following the contours of hard surface meshes more closely.
+   A large *Normal Radius* will lead to smoother changes in orientation, like for building overall forms on organic sculptures.

+.. _bpy.types.Brush.area_radius_factor:

+Area Radius
-   For example, a smaller *Normal Radius* will lead to The ratio between the brush radius and the radius that is going to be used to sample the normal i.e. take the average of multiple normals.
-This influences the brush orientation;
+   The ratio between the brush radius and the radius that is going to be used to sample the area plane depth.
-   increasing this value causes the brush to follow a smooth version of the mesh, while a small value causes the brush to closely follow the contours of the mesh.

 .. _bpy.types.Brush.hardness:

 Hardness :guilabel:`Sculpt Mode`
    How close the brush falloff starts from the edge of the brush.

+.. _bpy.types.Brush.tip_roundness:

+Tip Roundness
+   The factor to control how round the brush is.
+A value of zero will make the brush square.
+   Note, the :doc:`Brush Falloff </sculpt_paint/brush/falloff>`
+   is only applied to the rounded portions of the brush.

 .. _bpy.types.Brush.auto_smooth_factor:

-Autosmooth :guilabel:`Sculpt Mode`
+Auto-smooth :guilabel:`Sculpt Mode`
    Sets the amount of smoothing to be applied to each stroke.

 .. _bpy.types.Brush.topology_rake_factor:

 Topology Rake :guilabel:`Sculpt Mode`
     The higher this setting is set, the more :doc:`Dyntopo </sculpt_paint/sculpting/tool_settings/dyntopo>` aligns mesh edges to the brush direction while tessellating the surface.
     This generates cleaner edge flow to help define sharp features.
     *Topology Rake* can have a severe performance impact so it works best on low-poly meshes.